 Analysis: There may still be some "wall-of-worry" left to climb before the bull market ends.
-Uncertainty has increased since last month's report; counter-intuitively I would argue that increased uncertainty is generally a positive for the market on a forward looking basis as it gives uncertainty more room to decline going forward.
+Uncertainty has decreased since last month's report, but remains somewhat elevated (inverse axis).
+Counter-intuitively I would argue that uncertainty is generally a positive for the market on a forward looking basis as it gives uncertainty more room to decline going forward.
 Chart Framework: I'd get incrementally negative on the outlook for the S&P around the 50 level on policy uncertainty.